DIVYA-BALU/inventory-management-system/readme.md

 # Inventory Management System

-This web-based application is designed to help businesses manage stock levels, process orders, and maintain a comprehensive product catalog.
+This Spring Boot application serves as the backend for an Inventory Management System.
+It is designed to assist businesses in managing stock levels, processing orders, and maintaining a comprehensive product catalog.

 ## Features